 5. The SMS Router shall send Nrouter_SMService_RoutingInfo response to the UDM.

-6. UDM responds to the SMS-GMSC by sending Nudm_UECM_GetSmsRoutingInfo response, including SMS Router address, the indication for SMSF SMS_SBI support and the indication for SMS Router SMS_SBI support.
+6. UDM responds to the SMS-GMSC by sending Nudm_UECM_SendRoutingInfoForSM response, including SMS Router address, the indication for SMSF SMS_SBI support and the indication for SMS Router SMS_SBI support.

 7-8.
 The SMS-GMSC forwards the SMS message to the SMS Router, and then SMS Router forwards the SMS message to the SMSF.
 If the SMS Router has more than one SMSF address to use for SMS transport towards the UE, then the SMS Router chooses which SMSF address to use first, based on operator local policy.